Open to 10, 11, 12

 Who Wrote the Bible, and The Bible Sources Revealed, Richard E. Friedman

 The Origin of Satan and The Gnostic Gospels– both by Elaine Pagels

 PBS Video of Frontline “From Jesus to Christ: The First Christians” (Parts 1-4)

-1. Write a paper discussing whether Euripides’ Medea is a tragic hero according to the Aristotelian model.
+1. Write a paper discussing whether Euripides’ Medea is a tragic hero according to the Aristotle’s theory of tragedy.

 2. Based on the account of creation in Genesis 1, draw the cosmos.